What is PMS?

 What about birth control pills?

-Your doctor may talk to you about taking birth control pills (often just called “the pill") to help ease some of your PMS symptoms.
+Your doctor may talk to you about taking birth control pills (often just called “the pill”) or other hormone-containing contraceptives to help ease some of your PMS symptoms.
 Birth control pills help by evening out your hormone levels throughout your cycle.
 Some women’s PMS symptoms get a lot better when they take birth control pills.
 However, the pill can also cause side effects of its own, and it doesn’t help all women.

 What about medicines I can buy without a prescription?

 You can buy medicines without a prescription to help with the symptoms of PMS.
-These medicines usually combine aspirin or acetaminophen with caffeine, antihistamines or diuretics.
-Some brand names include Midol, Pamprin and Premsyn PMS.
+These medicines usually combine aspirin or acetaminophen with caffeine, antihistamines, or diuretics.
+Some brand names include Midol, Pamprin, and Premsyn PMS.

-These medicines can work quite well for mild or moderate PMS.
+These medicines can work well for mild or moderate PMS.
 Talk to your doctor before you try one of these drugs.